wolfitdm/BitchlandCheatConsoleBepInEx/README.md

 * getmodslink -> Open the special sharing mod channel discord page in browser from breakfast5
 * getmoremods -> Open the mods sharing channel discord page in browser from breakfast5
 * supportme -> Open all pages from breakfast5
+* help -> Open all pages where you can see the commands list, item list, states list, warplist and so on

 commands with 1 param: